track-asia/trackasia-native/ARCHITECTURE.md

 ## Map
 ## Style

-The "Style" component of TrackAsia GL Native contains an implementation of the [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-style-spec/), defining what data to draw, the order to draw it in, and how to style the data when drawing it.
+The "Style" component of MapLibre Native contains an implementation of the [MapLibre Style Spec](https://maplibre.org/maplibre-style-spec/), defining what data to draw, the order to draw it in, and how to style the data when drawing it.

-In addition to supporting styles loaded from a URL, TrackAsia GL Native includes a runtime styling API, which allows users to dynamically modify the current style: add and remove layers, modify layer properties, and so on.
+In addition to supporting styles loaded from a URL, MapLibre Native includes a runtime styling API, which allows users to dynamically modify the current style: add and remove layers, modify layer properties, and so on.
 As appropriate for a C++ API, the runtime styling API API is _strongly typed_: there are subclasses for each layer type, with correctly-typed accessors for each style property.
 This results in a large API surface area.
 Fortunately, this is automated, by generating the API – and the regular portion of the implementation – from the style specification.

 The layers API makes a distinction between public API and internal implementation using [the `Impl` idiom](https://github.com/mapbox/mapbox-gl-native/issues/3254) seen elsewhere in the codebase.
 Here, it takes the form of parallel class hierarchies: